Gamma-ray Orbital Modulation in Spider Pulsars: Three Discoveries and a Universal Modulated Fraction: Results

 \subsubsection{PSR J1946-5403}

-PSR J1946-5403 (J1946) is a black widow pulsar with $P_\textrm{s}=2.71$ ms and $P_\textrm{b}=3.12$ h \citep{camilo15}.
+PSR J1946-5403 (J1946) is a black widow pulsar with $P_\textrm{s}=2.71$ ms and $P_\textrm{b}=3.12$ hr \citep{camilo15}.
 It shows XOM with two peaks centered around pulsar's superior conjunction \citep{sim2024}.
 This suggests that the companion wind is weaker than that of the pulsar, and the IBS is wrapped around the companion star.

 From our standard study in the $0.1-1$ GeV band using reweighted photons within the 3PC timing solution, we found indications of GOM, with a significance of $2.8\sigma$.
-By extending the analysis beyond the 3PC ephemeris time range (from August 2008 to March 2018), we continued detecting pulsations, indicating that the timing solution remains stable over a longer timescale (Figure \ref{fig:J1124_J1946_timing}).
+By extending the analysis beyond the time range of the 3PC ephemeris(from August 2008 to March 2018), we continued detecting pulsations, indicating that the timing solution remains stable over a longer timescale (Figure \ref{fig:J1124_J1946_timing}).
 Including these additional data, we detect GOM with a significance of $3.1\sigma$ ($H=15.51$).
 We thereby measure a MF of $26\pm10\%$ and a peak phase of $\Phi_{max}=0.13\pm0.06$.